threefoldtecharchive/info_manual3/wiki/faq/faq.md

 It would be possible to simply set Zero-OS as a VM on VMWare VM, but it wouldn't farm as stated.

 ***
-### Can I run a 3node on Windows, MAC or Linux?
+### Can I run a 3node on another operating system, like Windows, MAC or Linux?

-No. Threefold runs its own OS, which is Zero-OS.
+No. Threefold runs its own operating system (OS), which is Zero-OS.
 You thus need to start with completely wiped disks.
 ***
-### What is the minimum SSD requirement for a hardware to farm TFT?
+### What is the minimum SSD requirement for a 3node server to farm Threefold tokens (TFT)?

 You need a theoretical minimum of 500 GB SSD on a desktop or server.
 Less could work.

 ***

-### Is it possible to have a 3node running on only HDD disks?
+### Is it possible to have a 3node server running on only HDD disks?

 This is not possible.
 A 3node needs at least one SSD disk of 500 GB.